 Other Names: Avian Amyloidosis, Amyloid Arthropathy, AA Amyloidosis (AAA)

-Avian amyloidosis is a fatal progressive disorder which occurs commonly in adult birds, especially chickens.
-The disease involves the build up of an abnormal protein (amyloid) within cells in various tissues and organs in the body.
-Although amyloid deposition can occur in any tissue, it most commonly occurs in the liver, intestine, kidney, and spleen.
+Avian amyloidosis is a progressive, often fatal disease that most commonly affects adult birds, particularly chickens.
+It is characterized by the accumulation of an abnormal protein called amyloid within cells across various tissues and organs.
+While amyloid can deposit anywhere in the body, it is most frequently found in the liver, intestines, kidneys, and spleen.

-There are several types of amyloidosis that occur in humans, however, birds are most frequently affected by the inflammation-associated form---also known as AA‐amyloidosis or systemic amyloidosis.
+Although multiple forms of amyloidosis exist in humans, birds are most commonly affected by the inflammation-associated type, known as AA (or systemic) amyloidosis.

-Brown egg-laying hens are highly susceptible to amyloid arthropathy as a result of Entercoccus faecalis and Mycoplasma synoviae infections.
-E. coli, Salmonella enteridis, and Staphyloccus aureus have also been associated with amyloidosis in chickens.
+Brown egg-laying hens are particularly susceptible to amyloid arthropathy, often in connection with infections caused by Entercoccus faecalis and Mycoplasma synoviae.
+Other bacteria, including Escherichia coli, Salmonella enteridis, and Staphyloccus aureus have also been associated with amyloidosis in chickens.

 Amyloidosis Treatment